 Information provided on Planning Certificates

-There are 2 types of Planning Certificate, a Basic Planning Certificate (also known as a section 10.7(2) certificate) and a Full Planning Certificate (also known as a section 10.7(2)(5) certificate).
+There are two (2) types of Planning Certificate, a Basic Planning Certificate (also known as a section 10.7(2) certificate) and a Full Planning Certificate (also known as a section 10.7(2)(5) certificate).
 We recommend that vendors (those selling land) obtain a Full Planning Certificate to attach to a contract for sale.

 Basic Planning Certificates list property and land information and may only provide the specific information outlined under the Environmental Planning and Assessment Regulation 2000.